colbygarland/front-end-interview-questions/readme.md

 - How do promises work in JavaScript?
 What about `async`/`await`?
 - Have you used any CSS frameworks?
 Which ones?
 Benefits?
 Drawbacks?
 - What is SASS or LESS?
 Have you used either one before?
+- How would you store data so that it is still there after the user refreshes the page?

 ## General Questions